dustywhite7/Econ8320/SlidesCode/11 - Dashboards.md

     ...
 ```

 This `id` allows us to manipulate the contents of this object as we design our visual for interactivity.
-We will be able to refer back to this `dcc.Graph` object using its `id` whenever we want to modify it.
+We will be able to refer back to this `dcc.Graph` object using its `id` whenever we want to modify or update it.
+(We WILL want to as we build out our dashboard!)

 ---

 ### Quick Note: `html.Div`

 What is a `Div`?
-This (newish) HTML tag is used to organize websites, and is particularly valuable when using CSS (cascading style-sheets) to format the website.
+This HTML tag is used to organize websites, and is particularly valuable when using CSS (cascading style-sheets) to format a website.

 In Dash, they will be used as containers for different kinds of objects on our dashboard.
-We can even replace their contents based on input from the user if we so choose.
+We can even replace all of their contents based on input from the user if we so choose.

 ---